Aenariss/bio/README.md

-# BIO 2024/2025 - Extrakce krevního řečiště prstu za pomoci deterministických
+# BIO 2024/2025 - Extrakce krevního řečiště prstu za pomoci deterministických algoritmů
+Description of our implementation is in the file dokumentace.pdf.

 ### Folders
 ``./data/``      - real scanned fingers from our dataset